-The terrible twos are a normal stage in a toddler's development characterized by mood changes, temper tantrums and use of the word "no." The terrible twos typically occur when toddlers begin to struggle between their reliance on adults and their desire for independence.
-One minute a child might be clinging to mom or dad, and the next he or she is running in the opposite direction.
+The terrible twos is a normal stage in which toddlers begin to struggle between their reliance on adults and their desire for independence.
+One minute your child might be clinging to you, and the next he or she is running in the opposite direction.

-While the terrible twos can be difficult for parents and caregivers to navigate, keep in mind that 2-year-olds are undergoing major motor, intellectual, social and emotional changes.
+Two-year-olds undergo major motor, intellectual, social and emotional changes.
 Their vocabularies are growing, they're eager to do things on their own, and they're beginning to discover that they're expected to follow certain rules.
 However, most 2-year-olds still aren't able to move as swiftly as they'd like, clearly communicate their needs or control their feelings.
-This can lead to frustration and misbehavior — in other words, the terrible twos.
+This can lead to frustration, misbehavior and tantrums.

 By accepting the changes your child is going through and showing him or her love and respect, you'll help your child make it through this difficult stage with confidence.

 April 21, 2016

 - Shelov SP, et al. Your two-year-old.
 In: Caring for Your Baby and Young Child: Birth to Age 5.
 6th ed.
 New York, N.Y.; Bantam Books; 2014.